Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 Okay.

-Because I mean, basically you were gone throughout most of your kids' teenage years.
+Because, I mean, basically, you were gone throughout most of your kids' teenage years.

 If you're working 80 hours a week, you're just kind of gone.

-And parents certainly need to have a united front, which you don't have with your wife, because you have different values.
+And parents certainly need to have a united front, which you don't have with your wife because you have different values.

-Um if you were gone for most of your kids' teenage years, then they got raised by teachers and peers and your wife.
+But if you were gone for most of your kids' teenage years, then they got raised by teachers and peers and your wife.

 And you stepped away from that for job security, for money, for whatever, right?

-And you know as well as I do that teachers are woke, uh especially government teachers, and it's even the case in the private school as a whole.
+And you know as well as I do that teachers are woke, especially government teachers.

 So I think what you need to do is find some way to apologize to your kids for not being there for them when they were teenagers because you were working so much.

-I mean, and e even if you did have to work a lot, then you just spend less money.
+I mean, and even if you did have to work a lot, then you just spend less money.

 I mean, if you had enough money to put your kids full freight through universities, then you had enough money to work less.

-Now, why you'd want to send your kids to an arts degree In the modern world is incomprehensible to me.
+Now, why you'd want to send your kids to an arts degree in the modern world is incomprehensible to me.

-I I cannot understand why you would want to send your kids to go get programmed by a bunch of crazy leftists in university and have them exposed to all of the drugs, the sex, the, you know, the there's terrible stuff that goes on at university these days, uh, that's just not a good plan.
+I cannot understand why you would want to send your kids to go get programmed by a bunch of crazy leftists in university and have them exposed to, you know, all of the drugs, the sex, the, you know, there's terrible stuff that goes on at university these days.

 So, you know, the mystery is not great as to why your kids have ended up in this kind of situation.

-So if you have not been a uh moral leader within your family, and if you have abandoned your kids in a way to be raised in the increasingly leftist, semi-hysterical feminine uh path, and then you hand them over to crazy leftists in university, I don't think it's a single conversation that's going to fix it.
+So if you have not been a moral leader within your family, and if you have abandoned your kids in a way to be raised in the increasingly leftist, semi-hysterical feminine path, and then you hand them over to crazy leftists in university, I don't think it's a single conversation that's going to fix it.

 I think you have to look in your own heart and say, why did you abandon your kids to some degree?